Migrating to IaC Console

 Why teams are migrating: For any moderately complex infrastructure or team doing parallel work, these limits become real blockers.
 The community reaction has been significant — Gruntwork (makers of Terragrunt) noted the “déjà vu is real” in reference to HashiCorp’s earlier BSL license change.

-Unlike proprietary solutions, IaCConsole’s CLI is fully open source.
-Your credentials never leave your machine — the agent runs locally and connects to the cloud dashboard securely.
+Unlike proprietary solutions, IaC Console’s CLI is fully open source.
+Your credentials never leave your machine — the agent runs locally and connects to the cloud dashboard securely via outbound-only WebSocket.

 IaCConsole enforces separation of Units (logic) from Dimensions (configuration data).
 Write your Terraform code once, deploy it to unlimited environments without duplication.